Albin0208/SocialApp/project/README.md

 ## Installation

-When running the app it is assumed that you have a local instance of MongoDB running on port 27017.
+When running the app it is assumed that you have a local instance of MongoDB running on port ``27017``.
+The easiest and recommended way to install and run the app is by following the [Automatic installation](#automatic-installation) instructions.
+If you rather want to install and run the app manually follow the [Manual installation](#manual-installation) instructions.

 ### Automatic installation